DIFI-Consortium/DIFI-Certification/DIFI_101_Tutorial.md

 ## Parsing DIFI Packets in Python

 Instead of using Wireshark to parse the packet, we will do it ourselves in Python.
-The following script receives UDP packets on a specified port, and then parses packets that are found to have the DIFI data packet type (it doesn't support parsing context or version packets, see the DIFI_Validator code if that is your goal).
+The following script receives UDP packets on a specified port, and then parses packets that are found to have the DIFI data packet type (it doesn't support parsing context or version packets, see the `certify_source.py` code if that is your goal).
 This is meant to provide an example of how to receive packets in Python, parse the bytes, and pull out the DIFI fields.

 To exit the application you may have to hit control-C, and then send another packet, for it to fully exit.